atomikui/atomikui-core/src/components/file-upload/FileUpload.md

-The `FileUpload` component allows for the selection of a single file via file browser or drag and drop
+The `FileUpload` component allows for the selection of one or more files via file browser or drag and drop

 ### File Upload - File Browser